Bandwidth-Samples/webrtc-transfer-nodejs/README.md

 To make an outbound call from the browser, add a phone number to dial:

-- TO_NUMBER
+- USER_NUMBER
-- FROM_NUMBER (the number that will appear as the FROM for the call)
+- BW_NUMBER (the number that will appear as the FROM for the call)

 ### Install dependencies and build